With flavorful spices that actually improve insulin sensitivity, these low-glycemic Indian curries let diabetics indulge without worry.

 Key Highlights

-• Tomato-based curries like Chicken Tikka Masala have a lower glycemic impact than cream or coconut milk-based options.
+• Tomato-based curries, such as Chicken Tikka Masala, have a lower glycemic impact than cream- or coconut milk-based options.

 • Palak Paneer combines spinach and cottage cheese for a diabetes-friendly meal rich in protein and fiber.